 Our art and music learning is very “free-range” at this age.
 Lots of art supplies and musical instruments are easily accessible for exploration and play.
 Various styles of music play in the background as we work around the house.
 And, we read lots and lots of living books about artists and composers.

-One thing that’s very worthwhile, especially for car rides, are the Maestro Classics CD’s.
+One thing that’s very worthwhile, especially for car rides, is the Maestro Classics CD’s.
 They are full of kid-friendly music, fun stories, and easy-to-understand musical explanations.

-I would love to hear about some of your favorite early elementary homeschool curriculum!
+I would love to hear about some of your favorite early elementary homeschool curricula!
 Feel free to share in the comments.